Check out what’s happening at Caldwell Zoo! Here you’ll find both recent news and information on upcoming events at the Zoo.

 Right now, the youngsters are inside with mom, but weather permitting, the zoo does have a video cam set up at the lion house so you can see a live feed of the cubs and mom in their den.

 The servals have moved!
 You will now find them in the enclosure near the bongos, duikers and colobus monkeys.
 And, now living where the servals were (by bobcats), you will find our newest member of the cat family – Maya the ocelot.
 Maya is still adjusting to her new home and sometimes doesn't venture far from the door to her indoor quarters.

-Caldwell Zoo has been invaded by some eight-legged wonders--tarantulas!
-These creatures come from four continents--Asia, Africa, North and South America.
-These unique beauties, like the ghost ornamental tarantula (pictured above) from Asia also include the Brazilian white knee that can grow to over eight inches to the incredible Goliath bird-eater which really can eat small birds to the horned baboon tarantula which does have a horn-like protrusion in the middle of its cephalothorax.
+Caldwell Zoo has been invaded by some eight-legged wonders – tarantulas!
+These creatures come from four continents – Asia, Africa, North and South America.
+These unique beauties, like the ghost ornamental tarantula (pictured above) from Asia, also include the Brazilian white knee that can grow to over eight inches, the incredible Goliath bird-eater which really can eat small birds, and the horned baboon tarantula which does have a horn-like protrusion in the middle of its cephalothorax.